Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Overview

-Prime contractors are selected through a competitive process, which adheres to many interprovincial trade agreements including the New West Partnership Trade Agreement (NWPTA) and the Agreement on Internal Trade (AIT).
-The Orphan Fund Procurement Program is committed to using the most cost effective approach in its procurement practices.
+Prime contractors are selected through a competitive process, which adheres to interprovincial trade agreements including the New West Partnership Trade Agreement (NWPTA) and the Agreement on Internal Trade (AIT).
+The Orphan Fund Procurement Program is committed to using the most cost-effective approach in its procurement practices.

-All pre-qualified vendors who are the successful bidder of a project under the Orphan Fund Procurement Program must sign a Saskatchewan Orphan Contract Agreement with the Ministry Energy and Resources, which specifies the scope of the work, terms and conditions, cost, payment, etc.
+All prime contractor vendors, who are the successful bidder of a project under the Orphan Fund Procurement Program, must sign a Saskatchewan Orphan Contract Agreement with the Ministry of Energy and Resources, which specifies the scope of the work, terms and conditions, cost, payment, etc.

-The Contract Agreement is in effect for a three-year term and is divided into two major components:
+The Contract Agreements are in effect for a multi-year term and are divided into four major work streams:

 Guidance